cuappdev/coursegrab-backend/README.md

 ```

 ## Ingesting Data
-Once you have set up the Virtual Environment and Environment variables (see above), running the app for the first time (see "Running the App" below) will automatically ingest all classes, and should continually check to see if a new roster has been released daily.
+Once you have set up the Virtual Environment and Environment variables (see above), running the app for the first time (see [Running the App](#running-the-app) below) will automatically ingest all classes, and should continually check to see if a new roster has been released daily.
 If you ever need to manually ingest a new roster (without having to wait for the cronjob to execute), you can simply restart the containers or processes running this backend.

 ## Style